AkhtariH/HoboHydraulics/README.md

 ### Version 2.0

 - [ ] Add Manage sensors page
+- [ ] Change threshold controller to SensorController
 - [ ] Add ability to change date and time for graph in sensor detail page
 - [ ] Instead of refreshing page, refresh only sensor values
 - [ ] Dynamic locations map